mohd-taba/GoScrape/README.md

+# Description
 GoScrape is a simple web scraper written in Go.
-It includes proxy support, user-agent, and cookies.
+It supports concurrency, proxy, user-agent, and cookies.

 # Installation
 `go get github.com/mohd-taba/GoScrape`